xibosignage/xibo-manual/source/en/media_module_weather_3.md

-# Weather Tiles
+# Weather

-### Please note: This preview module has now been removed from the CMS and will no longer work.
-Please move to the [Weather](media_module_weather.html) widget to continue to provide weather information in Layouts.
+{tip}
+**Please note:** If you are using a CMS v3.1.x, please click [here](media_module_weather.html) {/tip}

-The Weather Tiles Widget allows you to display current daily weather events as well as weekly forecasts using a service called [Open Weather Map](https://openweathermap.org/) as a source of weather data.
+The Weather Widget provides current daily weather forecasts worldwide using a service called [Open Weather Map](https://openweathermap.org/) as a source of weather data.

+{nonwhite}
+{cloud}

+The Weather Module is configured for Xibo in the Cloud customers and is provided as part of the service.
+Please skip the installation steps detailed below and proceed to the Add Widget section.

+{/cloud}

+**Non-Xibo in the Cloud customers please follow the installation steps as detailed below.**

+{/nonwhite}

+{tip}

+### Update: Important news regarding Dark Sky 31st March 2020

+Dark Sky have announced that they have joined Apple and will no longer accept new API signups.
+The Dark Sky API service for existing customers will not be affected until the end of 2021.

+Click the link for further details [Dark Sky - announcement](https://blog.darksky.net/dark-sky-has-a-new-home/)

+We have chosen [OpenWeather](https://openweathermap.org/) as an alternative, follow the **Installation** steps below to provide an API key.
+{/tip}

 ## Installation